burakbayramli/kod/travdata/README.md

 }
 ```

+The user has to upload a file like the one above on a server
+accessible from outside.

 The `center` is where the map will be centered, points are interesting
 points for your journey.
 Restaurants and campgrounds are
 self-explanatory, the seperate categories will be marked with